 Obligatory entrance exam for orientation purposes (non-selective).

 Students who do not pass the entrance exam are required to take specific courses and/or complete extra reading to prepare for the programme.

-The Bachelor of Science in “Science and Technologies of Animal Production” aims at the training of technician figures qualified to work in the following sectors: a) animal production; b) animal health and well-being; c) quality, hygiene and safety of products of animal origin; d) management of zootechnical and transformation enterprises, sales/ marketing and safety of the food chain.
+The Bachelor of Science in “Science and Technologies of Animal Production” aims to train students as technician figures qualified to work in the following sectors: a) animal production; b) animal health and well-being; c) quality, hygiene and safety of the products of animal origin; d) management of zootechnical and transformation enterprises, sales/ marketing and safety of the food chain.

 Graduates will be able to carry out technical and professional tasks in the animal production sector and related technologies.

 Graduates of the Programme will be able to demonstrate:

 - an essential knowledge on the basic sciences in perspective of their future professional application;